 - Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other information about the technology on the devices you use to access this website.

 - Profile Data includes your job title, interests, preferences, message, enquiry and feedback.

 - Usage Data includes information about how you use our website and services.

-- Marketing and Communications Data includes your preferences and responses related to marketing you may receive from us and your communication preferences.
+- Marketing and Communications Data includes your preferences in receiving

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

+b.
 If you fail to provide personal data

-How your personal data is collected
+4. How your personal data is collected

 We use different methods to collect data from and about you including through: